ShainaLowenthal/SmartContract/README.md

  5. **Random Russian Roulette** - Send 1 ether and a guess of type uint and submit to *RRouletteLottoEntry*.
 If your guess is correct, the Russian Roulette lotto funds will be transfered to your account.
 If not, whether you can submit another guess depends on chance (1/6 chance to try again, 5/6 chance you are blacklisted until next round).
 The target will change after each guess is submitted. **The lotto will remain active until the correct guess is made, there is no manual end.**

 ### Choices Made
  * 1 ether is the required amount of entry to all lottos except the *Weighted Lotto*.
 This is a high stakes lottery.
 Games and prices were set out of creative interest for high-rollers, not the average user of Ethereum.
-There is inherent high risk and loss involved in entry to all lotteries.
+There is inherent high risk and loss involved in entry to all lotteries. **Pony up!**
  * The one who deploys the lottery functinos as the *lotteryManager*.
 This user must be the one to end all lotteries, except for the *Guessing Lotto*, as that one ends only based on the guess.

 ## Purpose of Contract (Original Entry from Part 1 Proposal and Updated Version)